Correct combat breathing: how and why

 In a few words, to say it in traditional Kung Fu terms: to manage our Qi (read The use of Qi in the 6DKF’s meaning).

-How to start to take control over breathing
+How to start to take control of our breathing

 As we have seen, the applications are many but before deepening them one by one, we have to impose our respiratory system some “preparatory” mechanics.